Skip to content

 The shortlist for most people is the top three.
 Beyond that, the choice depends on whether you care more about scene flexibility (XSplit), pro production (vMix, Wirecast), or game-only recording (Bandicam).

-If you also stream commentary and want effects layered in without a separate app, our Streamlabs voice changer setup guide walks through the audio chain we use during live tests.
+If you also stream commentary and want effects layered in without a separate app, the free voice changer roundup walks through the Streamlabs OBS audio chain in detail.

 #Bottom Line